 I also shed 3 inches off my waist.
 It was a noticeable difference.
 I was not dieting.
 I did not do extra workouts.

-I think that the reason Fitness Blender works is that it gives you this set time frame—this thing to check off your list each day—rather than you trying to fit in exercise and maybe cutting it short some days.
+I think that the reason Fitness Blender works is that it gives you this set time frame—this thing to check off your list each day, literally, the website has those feel-good “work out complete” check marks you get to check—rather than you trying to fit in exercise and maybe cutting it short some days.
 For me, I said, “I will do all the required videos every day, start to finish,” and it was easier for me to keep that commitment than to say, “I’ll work out every day.”